We're officially a Covid Safe business. Pandemic measures are limiting specific services.

-Rebecca’s role involves overseeing timely delivery and high-quality service for in and around clients’ homes.
+This role involves overseeing timely delivery and high-quality service in and around clients’ homes.

-Stacey’s role involves delivering high-quality aged care at home, and disability support.
+Stacey’s role involves delivering high-quality aged care at home.

-Her main responsibilities include: maintaining person-centred care and support to enhance independence and community connections; overseeing coordination of home care and disability services provision, and strategic planning.
+Her main responsibilities include: maintaining person-centred care and support to enhance independence and community connections; overseeing coordination of home care, and strategic planning.